tidy-finance/website/docs/10_introduction.md

 ## # ... with 2,542 more rows
 ```

 The resulting tibble contains three columns where the last contains the daily returns.
 Note that the first entry naturally contains `NA` because there is no previous price.
-Additionally, the computations require that the time series is ordered by date - otherwise, `lag` would be meaningless.
-You should also be more cautious when working with more than one ticker at once since `lag` does not account for multiple stocks automatically.
+Additionally, the computations require that the time series is ordered by date.
+Otherwise, `lag` would be meaningless.

 For the upcoming examples, we remove missing values as these would require separate treatment when computing, e.g., sample averages.
 In general, however, make sure you understand why `NA` values occur and carefully examine if you can simply get rid of these observations.